silzai/ObsidianNotes/Notes/RandomStudyNotes/Media&Soc/Lecture-1.md

 - AI is rampant, so there should be literacy in AI, and need to be careful
 - We may fall for false news if we WANT it to happen; it will make us benefit; will make us happier

-- sender and receiver cycle (diagram):
+# sender and receiver cycle (diagram):
+- sender encodes the message (the way the sender frames the message, hoping it is understood that way to the receiver) ->
-	- sender encodes the message, and passes it through a channel and receiver decodes it and gives feedback to the sender, all the while noise being present from the sender, on the channel, or at the receiver
+- and passes it through a channel ->
+- and receiver decodes it ->
+- and gives feedback to the sender (could be body language or verbal, anything),
-	- noise may be bias with the sender and receiver, their background, or any
+- all the while noise being present from the sender, on the channel, or at the receiver, noise may be bias with the sender and receiver, their background, or anything

-- showed a video by vox about misinformation on vox
+- showed a video by vox about misinformation
 	- told that elections were now like a reality show instead of actual real world discussions